Hounfor/The-Big-Deal-Add-On/README.md

 – Removed zip with data for manual input (there are only 4 of us modders in BEXT, no one uses it).

 – Fixed buggy CrossCut in the Urbie's Got A Gun FP – disabled Hard to Pilot quirk.
 Disabled temporarily – this is an error of BEXT itself, when Haree fixes it – I'll turn it back on.

+Version 1.7.1 for BEX Tactics 2.0.0.3

+– Added 4 more canon DC chassis that I forgot about: ON1-M-DC, DRG-5K-DC, BLR-3M-DC and MAD-5D-DC.

+– Restored standard heat sinks in one of the events as a reward.

+– Unfortunately, the mod no longer fits on the main page of its GitHub repository, so version 1.7.1 has been uploaded to the releases section.
+For MiE, everything remains unchanged.

 # FAQ:
 – I installed this mod and it doesn't work!